-Since the three beaches are connecting each other, some venturesome people prefers to explore it by walking coming from the Beach Station.
-But if this is not your thing, you may take the Sentosa Express, alight at the Beach Station and look for the Tram Station.
+Since the three beaches are connecting each other, some venturesome people prefer to explore it by walking coming from the Beach Station.
+But if this is not your thing, you may take the Sentosa Express, alight at the Beach Station, and look for the Tram Station.
 From there, find the signboards that will help you get around the three beaches.
 Look for the blue line queue and ride the Bus Tram.
 It is free of charge.

 Tanjong Beach is just one tram station away from Palawan Beach.
 You may either take a walk or ride the tram to get there.

 Singapore’s Pulau Ubin-Part 2: A Memorable Walk at Chek Jawa Wetlands

 Singapore’s Pulau Ubin-Part 1: The Treasure of the Past